 - Left-sided colitis

 Ulcerative proctitis is defined by inflammation that is located in the rectum, most commonly the last 6 inches or less.
-For about 30 percent of patients, their UC starts in this form.
+For about 30 percent of patients, their ulcerative colitis starts in this form.
 Symptoms include diarrhea, bloody stool, rectal pain, and an urgent need to move the bowels (tenesmus).
-With the inflammation limited to a smaller area than in the other forms of UC, ulcerative proctitis is considered a milder type of UC, with fewer incidences of complications.
+With the inflammation limited to a smaller area than in the other forms of ulcerative colitis, ulcerative proctitis is considered a milder type of ulcerative colitis, with fewer incidences of complications.

 Because the inflammation is at the end of the colon, treatment can include medication in suppository, enemas, and foam form.
 These forms are topical and can be administered through the anus and may include anti-inflammatory drugs or steroids.

 When inflammation is located in the rectum and sigmoid colon (the last section of the colon), it is known as proctosigmoiditis.
 Symptoms include diarrhea, bloody diarrhea, crampy pain, tenesmus, and pain on the left side of the abdomen.

 This type of ulcerative colitis may be treated with topical medications in the form of suppositories, enemas, and foam.
 Enemas can reach further up into the colon, making them more effective in treating inflammation higher in the sigmoid.
 This form of ulcerative colitis may also be treated with a 5-ASA (5-aminosalicylic acid) drug or sulfasalazine, which are given orally and used for long-term maintenance and continuation of remission.
 An oral corticosteroid may also be used as a short-term therapy during a flare up.